neilsustc/neilsustc.github.io/_posts/2017-03-25-feature-selection.md

 The case of discrete variables is easy (because the integral becomes a sum), but the case of continuous variables is hard.

-## Variable Subset Selection

-### Wrapper Methods

-Wrapper Methods
-: use *the prediction performance* of a *given learning machine* to evaluate the subsets of features

-### Embedded Metheds

-// TODO

-### Filter Methods
+### Others

-Markov blanket algorithms [Koller and Sahami, 1996]

-(IMO, nothing new)

----

-TODO

-Filter methods

-- F-statistic
 - Relief, ReliefF, RReliefF
-- mRMR
-- t-test
-- information gain (in information theory)
-- CFS
-- FCBF
-- INTERACT
+- ...

-// put these analysis into summary at the end of the post

-Pros: low complexity
-Cons: don't remove redundancy (???)
+## Feature subset search

+There are 2 questions,

+1. How do we evaluate a subset of variables?
+2. How can we effectively search through candidate feature subsets?

+For question 1, of course we can still use correlation measure (e.g. CFS (correlation-based feature selection)) or others (e.g. consistency measure).
+If we use *the prediction performance* of a *given predictor* to evaluate the variable subset, then we get **wrapper methods**.

+For question 2, it's about search strategies (exhaustive, heuristic and random search).

+Combining these two parts, we will have many methods.

+## Others

+Clustering, ...

 ---

-IMO, key questions

-What're the candidates?

-How do we evaluate their goodness?

----

-feature selection vs. PCA [2014]
+Feature selection vs. PCA
-good features can be independent of the rest of the data (or irrelevant variables)
+[2014 A Survey on ...]
+Good features can be independent of the rest of the data (or irrelevant variables)

+Why redundancy is bad?
+[2003 ICML Feature Selection for High-Dimensional ... #2.Related Work]
+[2003 JMLR An Introduction ...]